FAQ PAGE

 The ECM Definition Files have provisions for password protection.
 This provision was included for users who are developing their own ECM Definition Files using the Definition File Editor program.
 While we do not use this feature with our Definition Files, these files do contain a 'default' password that the Tuner program ignores.
 These passwords (including the default password) are keyed to the 'last modified' date of the Definition File so if this date is changed, for instance by editing the Definition File with any program other than the C.A.T.S.
 ECM Definition File Editor, the default password will no longer be correct.

-Also if an ECM Definition File is e-mailed without being zipped, the 'last modified' date will be changed when the file is downloaded.
-This is one reason we always zip the Definition Files.
-If you want to e-mail a Definition File that you have created, you must zip it first.
+Also if an ECM Definition File is transferred from one PC to another or e-mailed without being zipped, the 'last modified' date will be changed and this will result in the request for a password.
+If you want to transfer or e-mail an ECM Definition File you must zip it first.

 How much does the Tuner program cost?